Microsoft Lists for iOS & Android

 Work at Microsoft

-During my earlier years, I worked on OneDrive for Windows and mobile devices, and modernized the SharePoint Metadata Admin Center (part of Microsoft Syntex), besides several features for Microsoft 365.
+I have worked on OneDrive for mobile devices and designed the modern version of the SharePoint Metadata Admin Center (part of Microsoft Syntex) as well.
 A lot of this was foundational work for my team in India.

-Beyond my product work, I led the Design Internship program for the Design Studio and several key University Recruitment initiatives, that had a direct impact on our culture and growth at Microsoft India.
+Beyond core product work, I have led the Design Internship program and several key University Recruitment initiatives, that had a direct impact on our culture and growth at Microsoft India.

 Microsoft Lists